Latipay/latipay.github.io/src/v2/in-store-qr-code-picture.md

 ```

 ### Query Interface
-All customers can send request to search their transaction order by merchant order id(that should be unique id for the merchant) as merchant_reference by HTTP GET request.
+All customers can send requests to query payment status with merchant order id(that should be unique id for the merchant) as merchant_reference by HTTP GET request.

 ```
 GET https://api.latipay.net/v2/transaction/{merchant_reference}